thunderbiscuit/podman-regtest-infinity-pro/README.md

 # Readme

-This repo is a companion to the [Using Podman Containers for Regtest Bitcoin Development](https://thunderbiscuit.com/posts/podman-bitcoin/) blog article.
+The [Using Podman Containers for Regtest Bitcoin Development](https://thunderbiscuit.com/posts/podman-bitcoin/) blog article is a companion to this project.
+Check out [our docs](https://thunderbiscuit.github.io/podman-regtest-infinity-pro/) for even more information.

-It allows you to create a robust regtest environment which you can turn on and off at will using Podman.
+The _Podman Regtest Infinity Pro_ allows you to create a robust regtest environment which you can turn on and off at will using Podman.
 The final environment includes a lot of useful tools, namely:

 1. A bitcoin core node and daemon (serving compact block filters)
 2. bitcoin-cli enabled
 3. An Electrum server